MetacityTools/Studio/README.md

 The project is in active development.
 The roadmap is as follows:

+### v0.3.0

+-   [ ] Optional interactivity - build BVH only if user opts-in to make the loaded models clickable

 ### v0.2.0

 -   [ ] Viewer - Details TBA